msysbio/CellScanner/docs/tutorials/gui.md

 We are going to work here only with one time point (50 hours).
 You can find the files used in the tutorial [here](http://msysbiology.com/documents/CellScanner/CS2TutorialFiles.zip).

 When you open CellScanner, you see the graphical user interface (GUI) shown below.
 Please be patient, opening the GUI can sometimes take a minute.
+For further information on how to install CellScanner, you may have a look [here](./install.md).

 ![GUI](../_static//GUI.png)